intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/serving/README.md

 where `uri` is String type used as data identifier and `data` is `np.ndarray` type, `d` is a Python dict storing the result, format is in `key: class index, value: class probability`

 ## Data I/O with HTTP
-Users can also submit requests to a HTTP server through RESTful APIs.
+User can also submit requests to a HTTP server through RESTful APIs.
 The HTTP server will parse the input requests and pub to Redis input queues, and also retrieve the output results and render them as json results as a HTTP responses.
 The backend serving will leverage the cluster serving.
 ### Start the HTTP Server
-Users can download a analytics-zoo-${VERSION}-http.jar from the Nexus Repository with GAVP:
+User can download a analytics-zoo-${VERSION}-http.jar from the Nexus Repository with GAVP:
 ```
 <groupId>com.intel.analytics.zoo</groupId>
 <artifactId>analytics-zoo-bigdl_${BIGDL_VERSION}-spark_${SPARK_VERSION}</artifactId>
 <version>${ZOO_VERSION}</version>
 ```
-Users can also build from the source code:
+User can also build from the source code:
 ```
 mvn clean package -P spark_2.4+ -Dmaven.test.skip=true
 ```